AK2420022/verti_farm/README.md

-# rl_mine
+# The Vertifarm Project

-A repository for simpler implementations of different RL algorithms

 ## Note
 Please note that this repository is under construction, the notes on using the repository will be updated soon.
-Check **develop branch** for the latest updates.
+Check **vpi branch** for the latest updates.

+# VertiFarm project
+The vertiFarm project is aimed to accelerate production in vertical farming and similar environments with mobile manipulator robot infrastructure.

+##  The project is under contruction.
+The modules are as follows
-### Algorithms implemented
+   ### RL Algorithms
    #### Deep learning based Model Free RL algorithms(The algorithms require gymnasium >=0.26 )
    - DDPG
    - DQN / DDQN
    - PPO
    - TD3
    - SAC
- #### Model based RL algorithms (The algorithms require gymnasium v1.0.0 alpha 2)
+   #### Model based RL algorithms (MBRL) (The algorithms require gymnasium v1.0.0 alpha 2)
- - MBPO #under work, tuning required
+   - MBPO experimentation with Probabilistic Neural Network ensemble as world model and VertiFarm as the true Environment
    - DYNAQ / DYNAQ+
    #### Hingsight Experience Replay(HER) algorithms(The algorithm requires gymnasium >=0.26 )
- - With DDPG # under work, tuning required
+   - With DDPG

-# VertiFarm project (Under construction)
-The vertiFarm project is aimed to accelerate vertical indoor farms with mobile robots that can navigate and perform mutiple tasks without minimal or no human effort.
-##  Current relevant modules available and their brief usage
+   ### vertical_farm_isaac_ros
- - verti_farm : The IsaacSim environment for vertical farming, equipped with a mobile robot and mounted ur5 manipulator as the ego robot.
-Current environment is fully connected with ros2 and provides the necessary communication to establish, learn different tasks and navigation through RL and other menthods in ros2.
+   The IsaacSim environment customized for Multi Agent vertical farming, equipped with mobile manipulators to perform visual pathalogical inspection of leaves.
+Current environment is aimed to fully connect with ros2 and provides the necessary packages to establish communication, learn different tasks and navigation through MBRL and other menthods.
- - isaac_moveit_ur5control : Current control and trajectory planning interface for the ur5 manipulator to be controlled and manipulated in IsaacSim.

 ![alt text](docs/verti_farm_v1.png)

 ![alt text](docs/env.png)